oicr-gsi/shesmu/ops-guide.md

 problem is internal to the action.

 The _external modification time_ is some time that the action self-reports that it thinks is useful.
-For Niassa workflows, this is the last modification time of the workflow run.
+For Niassa and Vidarr workflows, this is the last modification time of the workflow run.
 JIRA actions show the last modification time of the ticket they are associated with.

 Actions also have _commands_ that allow you to tell the action to do something.
 Commands will cause an action to flip back to the `UNKNOWN` state.
 Some